regisd/regisd.github.io/_posts/2012-11-28-is-sharepoint-as-feature-poor-as-it-used-to-be.md

   * http://sharepointdragons.com/ powered by WordPress
   * http://notes2sharepoint.org/ powered by wordpress

 People: eat your own food!
-Why don&rsquo;t you do some WordPress consulting instead?
+Why don’t you do some WordPress consulting instead?